What Is PACER? A Beginner’s Guide to Federal Court Records

 • Business interests and ownership stakes

-For investigators, bankruptcy filings often reveal assets, relationships, and financial history that appear nowhere else in public records.
-They’re particularly valuable for asset searches, financial due diligence, and investigations involving business entities.
+For investigators, bankruptcy filings often reveal assets, relationships, and financial history that appear nowhere else in the public record.
+They are particularly valuable for asset searches, financial due diligence, and investigations involving business entities.
+For the complete bankruptcy research methodology, see How to Search Bankruptcy Records.

 Federal Appellate Records

-PACER includes records from the U.S. Courts of Appeals — the 13 federal appellate circuits that review district court decisions.
+PACER includes records from the 13 U.S. Courts of Appeals.
 Appellate records include briefs, motions, and judicial opinions.
 Published appellate opinions are often findable through free legal research tools, but PACER provides access to the full docket including unpublished materials.

 How PACER Works: The CM/ECF Connection

-Federal courts manage their electronic filings through an internal system called CM/ECF (Case Management / Electronic Case Files).
+Federal courts manage their electronic filings through CM/ECF (Case Management / Electronic Case Files).
 PACER is the public-facing portal that connects users to those CM/ECF records.

-In practice, PACER does not store documents itself — it acts as a gateway into each court’s CM/ECF database.
-That’s why users often move between PACER search results and individual court systems when retrieving documents.
+PACER does not store documents itself — it acts as a gateway into each court’s CM/ECF database.
 When an attorney files a document with a federal court, it enters CM/ECF.
-PACER then makes that filing accessible to anyone with a PACER account, though some documents are sealed or restricted by the court.
+PACER makes that filing accessible to anyone with a PACER account.
+That is why users move between PACER search results and individual court systems when retrieving documents — the Case Locator identifies which court holds the record, and the individual court’s CM/ECF system provides the actual documents.

 How to Search PACER: Step by Step